top of page

 Like many people, I didn't see roaches close and personal before I moved to Mexico and only heard about scorpions and poisonous spiders in books and thriller movies.

-The first scorpion I killed nearly gave me a heart attack before I smashed it with my slipper and from that experience I learned that I'm best suited for a more "gringo-like" house than a Mexican house; meaning fine mesh screens and aluminum windows and doors verses the beautiful iron doors and windows that come with large cracks and with iron screens with large holes.
+The first scorpion I killed nearly gave me a heart attack before I smashed it with my slipper and from that experience I learned that I'm best suited for a more "gringo-like" house than a Mexican house; meaning fine mesh screens and aluminum windows and doors verses the beautiful iron doors and windows that come with large cracks and with metal screens with large holes.
 Love them, but can't live with them.
-Ideally, I would like a screened terrace and someday soon I hope to have one so I can spend more time outdoors.
+Many people have now opted to screen in their terraces in order to have "bug free" living year around.

 Q. How bad are the mosquitoes?